 - Variable speed (between .5x and 3x speed)

 Another useful tool is their sync option that lets you pick up where you left off on another device.

-Castbox is a new addition to this list for 2018, but they have some impressive features and amazing reviews.
+Castbox is a new addition to this list as of 2018, but they have some impressive features and amazing reviews.